 All boats at anchor must display a proper white anchor light.
-The anchor light (all around light) is the white light located on top of the radar tower or extended on a pole from a position on the deck for boats without an arch.
+The anchor light (all around light) is the white light located on top of the radar tower.
 The anchor light must be visible 360 degrees and remain on anytime the boat is moored.